woocommerce/woocommerce/readme.txt

 * Fix - Active plugins display on status page.

 * Localization - French update by Arnaud Cheminand and absoluteweb.
-* Localization - Romanian update by silviu-bucsa.
+* Localization - Romanian update by silviu-bucsa and a1ur3l.
 * Localization - Dutch updates by Ramoonus.
 * Localization - Localized shortcode button.
 * Localization - Norwegian translation by frilyd.